otanan/makeproject/templates/exercises-README.md

 # Exercises
-Completed problems and exercises on subject.
+Completed problems and exercises on {mp:name}.

 ## Usage
 Record relevant solved problems such as for previous homeworks or studying for exams.
 Especially those that may be useful for reviewing particular problem solving techniques that are critical in the given field.